robinoldman/virtualclass-api/README.md

 To ensure the application's compatibility across different browsers, the following approach was taken:

 - Chrome DevTools: Used to test the application's responsiveness on various screen sizes during development.

-### Manual Testing Test Cases and Results

-The application underwent manual testing to validate its functionality and adherence to user story acceptance criteria.
-The test cases and results are documented in a PDF, which includes cross-references to the corresponding Feature IDs.
-The test cases were designed based on the acceptance criteria of user stories, enabling thorough testing throughout the development iterations.

 ### Known bugs